NielsRogge/Vision-Transformer-papers/README.md

 * Are Convolutional Neural Networks or Transformers more like human vision? https://arxiv.org/abs/2105.07197
 * Do Vision Transformers See Like Convolutional Neural Networks? https://arxiv.org/abs/2108.08810
 * What makes for Hierarchical Vision Transformer?
-(Survey on Swin + ShuffleTransformer): : https://arxiv.org/abs/2107.02174
+(Survey on Swin + ShuffleTransformer): https://arxiv.org/abs/2107.02174
 * Intriguing Properties of Vision Transformers: https://arxiv.org/abs/2105.10497
 * Exploring Corruption Robustness: Inductive Biases in Vision Transformers and MLP-Mixers: https://arxiv.org/abs/2106.13122
+* Are Transformers More Robust Than CNNs? https://arxiv.org/abs/2111.05464v1
+*

 ## Applying ViT to other domains besides image classification: